wilso663/Watzit/README.md

 ## What is it?
 The Watzit?
 Memory Game is a small memory card game where you try to match card face pairs by flipping over the watzit cards.
 Originally, this react project was created as an exercise for myself to become more familiar with event bubbling and React Lifecycle methods as well as css animations.
-As a React project, I aimed to use hook functional methods for useState and useEffect since they were new concepts to me.
-My previous react experience revolved around componentDidMount and componentDidUpdate methods.
+As this is a React project, I aimed to use hook functional methods for useState and useEffect since they were new concepts to me.
+My previous React experience revolved around componentDidMount and componentDidUpdate methods.

 ## Rules